Manas20312/Spendlens-Case-Repo/docs/ceo-brief.md

 - I used a static dataset and in-memory storage since persistence was not called for in the brief.
 The implementation was easier and quicker to ship, but added expenses will vanish with refreshes.
 - I stuck with plain tables rather than extensive visualizations.
 The dashboard may be duller, but the important numbers are easy to double-check.
 - I left categories set to the provided dataset.
 Fewer data entry mistakes, but editable categories would be necessary for real world use case.

+## Next Sprint Priorities

+- Add persistence and CSV import/export.
+This would make the tool usable beyond a demo and reduce manual finance work.
+- Add validation and error reporting for missing rates, unsupported currencies, and bad uploaded rows.
+This would protect board-report totals from silent data problems.
+- Add trend views by month and category.
+This would move the product from reporting what happened to helping the team notice spending patterns earlier.

+The app is functional for the assignment scope, but it is not production-ready until it has persistence, stronger import validation, and a clearer data-review workflow.